Watering right – a key factor for a successful cannabis cultivation

 Soil content – the soil, which ultimately holds the water and fertilizer content the plant is meant to absorb, is crucial for a successful grow.
 There are many different options to choose from, but a standard garden mix should do the job.
 If you’re unable to get a cannabis-specific soil mix, ask your local garden shop for a mix best suited for tomatoes.
 In addition to the standard mix, we recommend adding perlite, styrofoam or rice hulls.
 These aerating materials increase airflow through the soil and help make the watering process easier and more efficient.
 The suggested ratio is about 1 bucket of aerating material to two buckets of soil.
 Use a big tub-like container, pour the soil and aerating material, add water (about half a bucket of water per bucket of soil), and mix thoroughly until you get an even mix.
 Transfer the fresh mix into clean pots.

-– Choosing the right container depends on your grow setup, as space and price are part of the deciding factors.
+Pot size – Choosing the right container depends on your grow setup, as space and price are part of the deciding factors.
 If the pot is too small, the root system will be constrained by it, limiting the size the plant could reach.
 If the pot is too large, it will take up unnecessary space, and will require more water for irrigation, due to excessive drainage and evaporation.
 Large scale growers use tiny pots for seedlings and clones, then transfer the plants to larger and larger pots (2-3 times) as they grow, to maximize grow space and irrigation.
 If you don’t have the capacity to transfer the plant throughout its life, and expect your plant to reach up to 3 feet, 3-gallon pots are probably your best option.

-The air around your plant has a large effect on water consumption.
+Temperature and airflow – The air around your plant has a large effect on water consumption.
 For example, indoor pre-flowering cannabis plants grow under 18 (and sometimes 24) hours of light for many weeks, raising leaf and soil temperatures, increasing evaporation.
 In such conditions, it is important to ventilate the grow space and introduce cool air to reduce the temperatures.
 The catch is, the airflow also increases evaporation!
 This means that even if the high temperatures were mitigated by increasing airflow, the plant will still need to be watered more.

-– A crucial factor for irrigation which is many times over-looked.
+Humidity – A crucial factor for irrigation which is many times over-looked.
 In high humidity there is less evaporation, meaning you’ll have to water less or less often.
 Keep in mind that the recommended air humidity is 60% RH through most of the plant’s life, higher than that, and the risk of mold increases.
 However, if the air is very dry, evaporation will increase, and more watering will be needed.
-If you don’t already have one, we recommend getting a simple RH reader
+If you don’t already have one, we recommend getting a simple RH reader.

 Listen to your plant